Property Division Attorneys in Waco, TX

 Protecting Your Assets and Interests

 One of the most contentious issues in a divorce is the matter of property division.
 Texas is a community property state, but contrary to what many often assume, it does not mean that marital property and assets are always divided equally.
 When rendering such a decision, a judge must review the facts of the case and divide property in a manner that is “just and right”.
-At Blanchard & Thomas, LLP in Waco, our team will work to ensure you receive the best possible results for your case.
+At Blanchard & Thomas, PLLC in Waco and San Antonio, our team will work to ensure you receive the best possible results for your case.

 Factors Considered During the Property Division Process

 A judge will consider numerous factors when deciding how property is to be divided during the divorce process.

 Below are some of the factors that may lead to a disproportionate division of marital assets:

 - One spouse earns substantially more than the other

 - There is a significant difference in ages and one may have a limited earning capacity

 - Fault for the end of the marriage, which Texas still recognizes